Skip to Content

 The Play!
 Pavilion is taking over the former Wonders of Life building and is going to be full of interactive attractions and experiences based mostly on Disney IP.
 It definitely will be a hit with kids and Disney describes it as an “immersive and interactive city,” which makes us curious about all the possibilities.

-This was missing in Disney’s latest update for EPCOT and at D23 Expo there was not even a mention.
+This has been missing in any of Disney’s latest updates for EPCOT, there hasn’t even been a mention.
 That doesn’t give us a warm and fuzzy feeling about it and it’s very possible that it could be canceled altogether.

 Rumors are that Disney is having a hard time figuring out how to handle this space seeing that it is a very “hands-on” attraction in the post-COVID world.